Going off the rails on a crazy train

 If you do stop a runaway query in its tracks, consider it an opportunity to delve deeper.
 Avoid the temptation to end the job and move on.
 Instead, find out why the query is consuming so much storage.
 Is the query trying to do too much?
 Did the query environment change?
 Would the right index enable the optimizer to choose a plan that uses fewer query runtime objects?
 If you need help, see the resources on the right side of this page for more information about improving your SQL performance.

-If you currently use the MAXTMPSTG parameter for any jobs, IBM recommends that you evaluate the state of your system storage before applying the PTFs in Table 1.
+If you currently use the MAXTMPSTG parameter for any jobs and you are at a release earlier than IBM i 7.4, IBM recommends that you evaluate the state of your system storage before applying the PTFs in Table 1.
 Take some time to look at the “% system ASP used” and QSTGLOWLMT for each of your systems.
 (See Listing 1 above.)
 Gather a list of jobs and classes that have MAXTMPSTG set.
 If it looks like a system is approaching QSTGLOWLMT, you must be ready to quickly respond to any jobs that are held.
 Knowing what these jobs are and having a plan in place to address the possibility that they might be held is key to successfully applying these PTFs.

 To assist you in your preparations, look at the following code samples.
 They combine several of the IBM i services from IBM Db2® for i and provide a good start for querying the state of jobs on your system.